rubensworks/jbr.js/packages/experiment-watdiv/README.md

 * `queryRecurrence`: Query recurrence factor.
 * `generateHdt`: If a `dataset.hdt` should also be generated.
 * `endpointUrl`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
+* `endpointUrlExternal`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
+This will be used for waiting until the endpoint is available.
 * `queryRunnerReplication`: Number of replication runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
 * `queryRunnerWarmupRounds`: Number of warmup runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
 * `queryRunnerRecordTimestamps`: Flag to indicate if result arrival timestamps must be recorded by [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).